Al-un/al-un.fr/blog/content/articles/wip/magician-programmer.md

 Cons

-- Risk of negative impact developement if changes are not carefully prepared
+- Risk of negative impact development if changes are not carefully prepared

 ### How to get prepared for a ninja intervention